egrosdou01/blog.grosdouli.dev/blog/2025-10-08-capi-azure-cilium-sveltos/azure-k8s-managed-clusters-with-capi-pt1.md

 ## clusterctl

-To work with the `clusterctl` utility, we need to export some variables associated with the Azure environment to allow CAPI to generate the required resources for us.
+To use the `clusterctl` utility, we must export variables related to the Azure environment.
+This step helps CAPI create the resources we need.
 For more information about this process, have a look at the official documentation located [here](https://cluster-api.sigs.k8s.io/user/quick-start#initialize-the-management-cluster).

 ### Export Required Variables